DanielTampeCaamano/ulearn_test/README.md

 ### 3. Install Dependencies and Build the Project

 - Run the following commands in your terminal:
+  - `php artisan migrate`: Runs the migrations needed for the project database
   - `npm install`: Installs the required dependencies.
   - `npm run build`: Builds the project.